Thames River Cruises in London

 - Tower Hill Underground

 - Bus lines 15, 15H, N15 and RV1

 - Bus routes 188, 199 and N1

 - Waterloo and London Waterloo Underground

 Why it's worth taking a Thames River Cruise

-For me, one of the great advantages of taking one of the many cruises on the River Thames is that you will be able to rest your exhausted legs after traveling tirelessly through a city with so much to see and do.
+For me, one of the great advantages of taking one of the various cruises on the River Thames is that you can rest your exhausted legs after traveling tirelessly through a city with so much to do.

-In addition, they are a saving of the traffic jams you can suffer on the bus or the crowds of people crowding the subways.
+In addition, they are a saving of the traffic jams that you can suffer in bus or the crowds of people crowding their meters.